Gridin94/Terraform/Readme.md

 __To deploy the enviroment follow these steps in the terminal:__

 1 .
+To initialize Terraform, first create azure blobe called tfstate and update the location in backend.tf file

+2 .
 To initialize Terraform working directory run

     terraform init

-2 .
+3 .
 To deploy the enviroment:

->2.1.
-If you are using .tfvars file run:

     terraform apply